HassanSep21/llm-eval-harness/README.md

-# LLL Evaluation Harness
+# LLM Evaluation Harness

 An API-first LLM evaluation framework for systematic, reproducible scoring of LLM outputs across multiple quality dimensions — with regression tracking to detect what changed between runs.

-Built with FastAPI, async PostgreSQL, and a dual-judge architecture (Groq + Ollama), with a React frontend for the full workflow.
+Built with FastAPI, async PostgreSQL, and a dual-judge architecture (Groq + Ollama), with a full React frontend covering the entire workflow.
 Every capability is also available directly via REST API and OpenAPI docs.

 ---